treshugart/react-ctrl/README.md

 # react-ctrl

-ReactCtrl is a higher-order component that automates the tedium of mapping props to state for stateless / controlled / uncontrolled behaviour from a statefull component.
+ReactCtrl is a component that automates the tedium of mapping props to state for stateless / controlled / uncontrolled behaviour from a stateful component.

-It's based on the React programming model and API, but it can be used with anything that has `props` and `state` like Preact.

 ```
 npm install react-ctrl